 The Three Sad Mice tells the tale of the titular characters who embark on an adventure to seek a safe haven after their countryside of lush meadows and hills was destroyed in the name of development.
 The story, seemingly simple on surface, won the judges over with its environmental allegory that demonstrated the wisdom and wit of the author beyond his years.

-Judging the competition this year are Ms Tan See Keen, head of English Literature as well as an esteemed curriculum developer at the Ministry of Education; Mr Desmond Kon, who is trained in Stanford and Harvard Universities and has been published in over 100 literary journals; and Ms Joy Tan, the General Manager of Marshall Cavendish, with over 18 years of experience in the educational publishing industry.
+Judging the competition this year are Ms Tan See Keen, former subject head of English Literature and esteemed curriculum developer at the Ministry of Education; Mr Desmond Kon, who is trained in Stanford and Harvard Universities and has been published in over 100 literary journals; and Ms Joy Tan, the General Manager of Marshall Cavendish, with over 18 years of experience in the educational publishing industry.

 “It is crucial to cultivate talent from young.
 It is in the formative years that sparks of imagination can most effectively be stoked into a fiery genius.
 This is one of the main reasons we hold the competition year after year.” said Ms Joy Tan.
 “We want to encourage young talented writers to express their creativity, feelings and opinions through prose and picture and nurture them to be their best.”